BryanMui1/stuff-plus/README.md

 To do: checklist

-- [x] Calculate basic stuff-plus
+- ~~Calculate basic stuff-plus~~
-- [x] Reformat data structures to suit stuff-plus models for all pitch types
+- ~~Reformat data structures to suit stuff-plus models for all pitch types~~
-- [X] Look into different ways to train models
+- ~~Look into different ways to train models~~
-- [X] Look into a better predictor criterion(Maybe CSW%)
+- better predictor criterion(CSW+)
-- [X] Look into count normalization(By next meeting)
+- count normalization
-- [] Look into approach angle normalization based on location(Mentioned in meeting)
+- approach angle normalization based on location
-- [] Look into spin direction normalization
+- spin axis normalization
+- batter quality normalization
-- [] Look for a model performance criterion(By next meeting)
+- Look for a model performance criterion